 Responsibility for identifying, managing and monitoring climate-related impacts ultimately rests with APA’s Board.
 The Board discharges these duties through the support of APA’s Board subcommittees and management across the organisation, including frontline managers.
-For information on Corporate Governance generally at APA, refer to https://www.apa.com.au/about-apa/our-organisation/corporate-governance/.
+Click on the link for general information on Corporate Governance at APA.

-Board of Directors: The Board is responsible for setting the strategic direction of APA and monitoring management's implementation of that strategy.
-The Board therefore oversees APA’s strategy to realise climate change mitigant opportunities, including the delivery of low carbon alternatives to traditionally high emissions-intensive sources of power generation across Australia, as well as investing in renewable energy for the long-term.
+APA's Board of Directors is responsible for setting the strategic direction of APA and monitoring management's implementation of that strategy.
+The Board, therefore, oversees APA’s strategy to realise climate change mitigant opportunities, including the delivery of low carbon alternatives to traditionally high emissions-intensive sources of power generation across Australia, as well as investing in renewable energy for the long-term.
 APA’s growth strategy is premised on the foundation that natural gas provides an energy solution enabling a more carbon-efficient future, whilst maintaining economic growth for Australia as a country.

 Ensuring effective risk management is also the responsibility of the Board.
 The Board is responsible for determining the risk appetite of APA and approving and reviewing the risk management strategy and policies of the company.